 Why would I want an e-bike?

-The downside is that with the electric motor and the battery pack needed to power it, an e-bike is often about twice as heavy as a normal bike.
-So, if you already happily ride a pushbike and don’t miss having that electric leg to get you up hills, you’ll be wasting your money – and using more of your body’s energy – with a heavier e-bike if you don’t intend to use the benefits of pedal assist.
+But if you already happily ride a pushbike and don’t miss having that electric leg to get you up hills, you’ll be wasting your money – and using more of your body’s energy – buying a heavier e-bike if you don’t intend to use the benefits of pedal assist.

 What are the road rules for e-bikes?